Papi-Eruh/erudit_public/README.md

 *(What gets unlocked when funding milestones are reached)*

 ![Acknowledgements](./assets/images/title10.webp)

-> **Ever since I was little, one of my passions has been cartoons.**
->
-> I can't count the emotions that all these works have made me feel.
-> * I dreamed of flying on the back of Toothless.
-> * I wished I could be guided by Iroh's kindness and wisdom.
-> * The tragedies of the sisters Vi and Powder tore me appart for weeks.
-> * Frieren taught me to cherish every moment.
->
-> A certain recent technology made me believe that I could fulfill my childhood dream of creating my own works.
-> Works that were dull, without story, without effort, **without soul**.
->
-> It is the sum of the creative process, the efforts, the questioning, the changes in direction...
-It is the personality and soul of the artists that emanate from their works.
-It was with this premise that Erudit made its **most important shift**: The choice to work **only with real artists**.

 Thanks to all the amazing people who have collaborated on this project.
 You make our life a dream.